- Developers

 The Mobile Backend of the Emoji App

 You need to manage the infrastructure and persistent storage.
 The app needs a database, which you also need to provide and maintain.
-Security of your mobile app is very important, and you need to factor in this too.
+The security of your mobile app is very important, and you need to consider this too.

 User management and user authentication are some of the other key aspects.
 Mobile apps also need provision for push notifications to improve user engagement, and this is another aspect for you to manage.

-MBaaS providers do all these for you, therefore, you can focus on the front end.
-This helps in a quick ‘Time to market’.
+MBaaS providers do all these for you; therefore, you can focus on the front end.
+This helps with a quick ‘Time to market’.
 There are several reputed MBaaS providers, e.g., AWS Mobile, Google Firebase, Kinvey, SashiDo, and Kumulos.

 Our guide “How to choose the best mobile backend as a service (MBaaS)?” explains why using an MBaaS provider is better than a ‘Do-It-Yourself’ approach.